TritonDataCenter/rfd/rfd/0150/README.md

 - Expand on the prometheus and grafana auth story described in the "Triton service" section for beyond M1.
 - How to setup prometheus' and grafana's to monitor themselves (across DCs)?
+- Add details for GZ metrics for the 'admin' account.
+(TODO: link to ticket for this).

 ## Q & A